thomashon/random-walk-simulator/README.md

 # Random Walk Simulator

-Script that simulates a random walk given a specif grid size.
+Script that simulates a random walk given a specific grid size.
 The 'walk' stops when it reaches the border.

-Functions were compiled with numba to enhance computation time. https://numba.pydata.org/
+Functions were compiled with numba to enhance computation time.
+https://numba.pydata.org/

 Output gifs from a 20 x 20 and 50 x 50 pixels grid: